 Crowding: Sometimes, seemingly healthy teeth need to be removed.
 If a young patient still has their “baby” teeth (deciduous teeth) and it has been too long, the dentist may recommend they be removed to aid the establishment of permanent teeth.
 Occasionally, some people are born with too many teeth or the mouth is too small for all the teeth to fit within the jaw in a healthy, functional manner.
-In these instances, your dentist or orthodontist may recommend that a tooth be removed.
+In these instances, your dentist or orthodontist may recommend that a tooth is removed.

 Infection and Decay: If a tooth is infected or decaying, it is important to have it treated in the early stages when it can be repaired with a dental filling.
 If the tooth is left untreated, decay continues to grow and affect the tooth, which may now require root canal therapy, a crown, or extraction.

 Traumatic Event: Unfortunately, teeth may be fractured or broken due to a traumatic accident.
 If there isn’t viable structure remaining for a filling or crown, it may be recommended that the rest of the tooth be removed.

 During your consultation, Dr. Zachary Weber will discuss your options for replacing the missing tooth or teeth.
 In many cases, it is possible to place a dental implant at the same time the tooth is extracted.
 We urge you to make an appointment at Northern Westchester Oral Surgery to learn about your options and receive treatment.